code-supply/code-supply/web/andrewbruce/content/voron-trident-300-build-05/index.md

 ### Temperature

-I bought a cheap thermometer from Amazon and magnetised it to the side of the enclosure, such that it can be viewed on camera (I have a webcame on legs inside the enclosure).
+I bought a cheap thermometer from Amazon and magnetised it to the side of the enclosure, such that it can be viewed on camera (I have a webcam on legs inside the enclosure).

-To maintain sufficient heat inside the enclosure, and also to provide light for the camera, I'm running a filament lamb located next to one of the flaps where drafts can sneak in.
+To maintain sufficient heat inside the enclosure, and also to provide light for the camera, I'm running a filament lamp located next to one of the flaps where drafts can sneak in.

 Before starting a print from cold, I'll turn the lamp on, set the bed heater to